This is one of those films that as a little MonsterGirl, it left a lasting impression on me.

 “Your blood will be ours!”
-His face frozen in grimace of fear framed in by the branches, as he tries to flee the voices.
+His face is frozen in a grimace of fear framed in by the branches, as he tries to flee the voices.

 “Your blood will be our life.” ” Your blood will be ours.”
 As he moves further through the outer portion of the castle in the fog he comes upon a body swinging from a tree. ” You cannot escape us, thru you we will live.”

 He is twirling and stumbling through the boney branches of trees the voices still pursuing him.

 “You cannot escape.”
 The phantoms continue their same diatribe of death, as Alan looks up at the bodies dangling from the trees.
 He clasps his hands over his ears.
 The entire scene is so beautifully eerie and yes, macabre.

 He falls on another grave, we hear laughter, it is Julia’s grave, Julia Alert.”
 Your blood will be our life.”